MarkXCloud/PRML/1 Introduction/Introduction.md

 ## 1.3 Model Selection

 In our example of polynomial curve fitting using least squares, we saw that there was an optimal order of polynomial that gave the best generalization.
 The order of the polynomial controls the number of free parameters in the model and thereby governs the model complexity.
 We have already seen that, in the maximum likelihood approach, the performance on the training set is not a good indicator of predictive performance on unseen data due to the problem of over-fitting.

+**K-fold cross validation:**

 In many applications, however, the supply of data for training and testing will be limited, and in order to build good models, we wish to use as much of the available data as possible for training.